In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 (Format text easily with the new text widget)

-A text widget can be used to add notices, ads, special promotions and more to your site … just type in text or insert HTML into the content area.
-You can also add an optional title in the Title field.
+A text widget lets you insert just about anything you want into the sidebar navigation menu or other widget sections, such as quotes, maps and directions, reviews and more to your site … just type in text or insert HTML into the widget content area.
+You can also give the widget a title.
 Remember to save your settings …

-Example: Using A Text Widget To Add A Clickable Help Button To The Sidebar Navigation Area
+Example: Use A Text Widget To Add A Contact Button To The Sidebar Section

-For this example, we’ll set up a clickable support button on the sidebar area that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, let’s set up a support button on the sidebar area that will take your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

 First, you will need to create or source a graphic image that your visitors can click on …

-We’ll set up the clickable Help button to display at the top of your sidebar like in the example shown below …
+We’ll set up the clickable Help button to display at the top of the sidebar like in the example shown below …

 Step 1 – Upload your image.